-Staff were provided with Moving and Handling training appropriate to the requirements of their role.
+A number of staff were provided with Moving and Handling training appropriate to the requirements of their role; however it was identified that three staff had not completed a training update.
+An area for improvement has been identified.
 The manager reported that none of the service users currently required the use of specialised equipment.
 They were aware of how to source such training should it be required in the future.

 Care reviews had been undertaken in keeping with the agency's policies and procedures.
-There was also evidence of regular contact with service users and their representatives, in line with the commissioning trust's requirements.
+There was evidence of regular contact with service users and their representatives, in line with the commissioning trust's requirements.